 Knowledge retention is the pinnacle of digital learning success.
 Enforcing eLearning courses, or virtual training is pointless, if your learners don’t remember any of it.

-There are many studies and theories about how we learn, how we remember, and how we forget what we have learnt.
-Theories such as the Atkinson Shiffrin model (1968) and the ‘forgetting curve’ from Hermann Ebbinghaus (1885/1913) show that the rate of forgetting can be alarming.
-If we look at the science behind these reports, the Ebbinghaus forgetting curve shows us that learners will forget up to 50% of what they learned within an hour.
+There are many studies and theories about how we learn, how we remember, and how we forget, such as the ‘forgetting curve’ and the ‘memory model‘.
+All these studies show that the rate of forgetting can be alarming.
+For example, Ebbinghaus’ forgetting curve (below) shows us that learners will forget up to 50% of what they learned within an hour.

-b) Lead by example: make sure your senior managers are leading by example and actively participating in the eLearning courses
+Make sure your senior managers are leading by example and participating in digital learning.

-c) Incentivise learning, without ‘forcing’ your learners to complete a course as part of a ‘box-ticking’ exercise.
+Incentivise without ‘forcing’ your learners to complete a course as part of a ‘box-ticking’ exercise.
 Show how expanded knowledge can help achieve job progression.